 Federal Direct Loan

 The largest source of low interest loans offered by the Department of Education.
 Borrowers must complete a Master Promissory Note with their lender agreeing to pay back the loan funds after graduating, withdrawing or dropping below six credits.
-The interest rate for the Federal Direct Loan is a fixed rate of 6.8%.
 To be eligible for a student loan, students must be pursuing a degree or certificate, enrolled at least half-time status, have a minimum cumulative GPA of 2.0 and be in good standing according to the Financial Aid Satisfactory Academic Progress Policy.
 Both subsidized and unsubsidized loans are available.
 For students who demonstrate financial need as determined by the Free Application for Federal Student Aid (FAFSA) and qualify for a subsidized loan, the federal government will pay the interest that accrues while the student attends school, during the grace period, and during deferment.
 For students who do not demonstrate financial need as determined by the FAFSA, interest accrues from the date of disbursement.
 Students may choose to pay the interest quarterly or capitalize the interest while in school.
 Entrance interviews must be completed for all first time borrowers and exit interviews must be completed for all borrowers when the borrower withdraws, graduates, or drops below six credits.
 The purpose of both entrance and exit interviews is to inform students of their rights and responsibilities as borrowers and to help them understand the importance of repaying their student loans.

 Federal Direct PLUS Loan

 Parents may borrow through the Direct PLUS Loan Program on behalf of their dependent undergraduate students who are enrolled in an eligible program of study.
 Students must be enrolled for a minimum of six credits.
-The interest rate is a fixed rate of 8.5%.
 Repayment begins 60 days after the last disbursement of the loan term.
 Approval is based on a satisfactory credit rating.

 Maryland State Scholarships